 School Principal Salary and Career Outlook

 Making the jump from teacher to principal comes with a significant jump in pay.
-According to the BLS, the median salary for a high school teacher in 2019 was $61,660, with a slight decrease to $59,420 for elementary and middle school teachers.2
+According to the Bureau of Labor Statistics (BLS), the median salary for a high school teacher in 2020 was $62,870, with a slight decrease to $60,810 for elementary and middle school teachers.2

 It’s important to note that there are a number of variables that determine the salary of each individual school principal, including their level of experience, the location of their school, and their level of education.

-With a projected job growth of about 4% between 2019 and 2029, the job outlook of a school principal is on par with the average occupation and slightly better than other management occupations.
+With projected job growth of about 8% between 2020 and 2030, the job outlook of a school principal is on par with the average occupation and slightly better than other management occupations.

 Keep in mind, employment growth is dependent on many different factors including student enrollment, the number of schools overseen, and state and local budgets.
 Projections do not guarantee job growth.